CU Launch

 Healthcare Innovation Pitch

-The Healthcare Innovation Pitch (HIP) is an annual event that brings together teams of local healthcare entrepreneurs, who have innovative ideas for the healthcare industry.
-The event includes a series of startup bootcamps to help entrepreneurs, and culminates in a pitch event where cash prizes are awarded.
-This programming is supported by grants from the National Institutes of Health and Wisconsin Economic Development Corporation, and are part of a regional consortium effort of Concordia University, Medical College of Wisconsin (MCW), UW-Milwaukee, Marquette University, Blood Center of Wisconsin and Milwaukee School of Engineering, with programming coming from the AMPDNR (Accelerating Medical Product Development with Networked Resources) initiative at MCW’s Clinical and Translational Science Institute.
+The Healthcare Innovation Pitch (HIP) is an annual event that brings together teams of soujtheast Wisconsin healthcare entrepreneurs, who have innovative ideas for solving problems in healthcare, including: therapeutics, diagnostics, devices, software (HealthTech) and clinical services.
+The event includes a series of Startup Entrepreneur bootcamps, and culminates in a pitch to active venture capitalists, where cash prizes are awarded.
+This programming is supported by grants from the National Institutes of Health and Wisconsin Economic Development Corporation, and are part of a regional consortium effort of Concordia University, Medical College of Wisconsin (MCW), UW-Milwaukee, Marquette University, Versiti and Milwaukee School of Engineering, with programming coming from the AMPDNR (Accelerating Medical Product Development with Networked Resources) initiative at MCW’s Clinical and Translational Science Institute.

-Concordia University Wisconsin offers entrepreneurial mentoring and access to seed funds for our students, alumni and others connected to the university.
-Each fall, students and alumni can participate in CU Launch, attending various startup bootcamps, and ultimately doing an investor pitch for seed funds of $1,000-2,000 for their startup.
-For more advanced startups that have a viable business model, established team, and revenue potential, students, alumni and friends of Concordia can pitch to the Concordia Angel Network for larger levels of funding, in exchange for equity.
-If interested in either of these initiative, contact Daniel Sem, President of CU Ventures.
+Concordia University Wisconsin offers entrepreneurial mentoring, resources and access to seed funds for our students, alumni and others connected to the university through CU Launch, and for more advanced startups, through CU Ventures and its associated Concordia Angel Network.
+This is for more mature startups that have a viable business model, established team, and strong revenue potential.
+Students, alumni and friends of Concordia can pitch to the Concordia Angel Network for higher levels of funding, in exchange for equity.
+If interested in either of these initiatives, contact Dr. Daniel Sem, President of CU Ventures.
+You can also join our social network to be kept abreast of events and programming by signing up on Harness.

-Concordia University offers access to two entrepreneurs in residence for students, alumni and friends of the university who would like to get mentoring and advice from experienced entrepreneurs.
+Concordia University offers access to two entrepreneurs in residence and a lawyer in residence for students, alumni and friends of the university who would like to get mentoring and advice from experienced entrepreneurs and practitioners.
 Our first entrepreneur in residence is a venture capitalist, Richelle Martin, who manages the Winnow Venture Capital fund.
 You can read about Richelle and this program, and reserve time with Richelle (typically the last Monday of the month) via her Calendly.
 Our second entrepreneur in residence is Anne Marie Finley, a former leader in the FDA (Food and Drug Administration) who is especially well-equipped to give advice in medical and clinical product development, including the FDA regulatory approval process.
 You can read about Anne Marie and this program, and reserve time with Anne Marie (typically the second Monday of the month) via her Calendly.
+Finally, legal questions for startups can be asked of our startup lawyer in residence, Collin Schaefer, who has office hours the last Thursday of every month.
+Meetings with Collin can be scheduled here.